NFTGo/GoTrading/docs/tradeAggregator/BulkBuy.md

 const {aggregator, utils} = init(configs);

 // list some NFTs you want to buy
-// we recommend you using our aggregator.getListingOfNFT method to check whether your nfts have valid listings const nfts: NFTInfoForTrade[] = [ // replace with your own nft list {
+// we recommend you using our aggregator.getListingsOfNFT method to check whether your nfts have valid listings const nfts: NFTInfoForTrade[] = [ // replace with your own nft list {
     contract: "0xcfff4c8c0df0e2431977eba7df3d3de857f4b76e",